 We are Alimony/Spousal Maintenance Attorneys Serving Scottsdale, Paradise Valley & the Greater Phoenix Area.

 In Arizona, spousal maintenance, also called alimony or spousal support, refers to payments made by one spouse to the other during divorce proceedings and/or on an ongoing basis following a divorce or legal separation.
 The Court relies on the criteria set forth in A.R.S. §25-319 to determine who will pay, how much is paid, and for how long.
-For years the Court has not permitted litigants to use spousal maintenance guidelines or a guideline calculators such as those found in child support.
-Rather, the judge has broad discretion in the determination of spousal maintenance.
-He or she must engage in a complex analysis which considers the following factors present in the statute:

 If an order for spousal maintenance is entered, it may be modifiable or non-modifiable (only upon agreement of the parties).
 A modifiable spousal maintenance award means that at some point after the entry of the spousal maintenance order an event or events may cause the paying spouse to request that the court order a reduction or termination of the alimony payments.
 On the other hand, the receiving spouse may need to maintain the alimony payments or continue the payments beyond the ordered date of termination.
 The modification of spousal maintenance requires a keen knowledge of the relevant case law and procedure.